spryker/spryker-docs/docs/pbc/all/data-exchange/202311.0/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/3-configure-data-mapping-between-akeneo-and-sccos.md

 To import data from Akeneo PIM, you need to transform it from the Akeneo model to the Base model.
 To transform the data like this, you need to create the Akeneo to Base model transformer.
 Do the following:

-1. In the Spryker Middleware Powered by Alumio platform, go to **Connections -> Entity transformers** and click the + sign.
+1. In the Spryker Middleware powered by Alumio platform, go to **Connections -> Entity transformers** and click the + sign.
 2. In *Name*, enter the name of your entity transformer.
 As you are entering the name, the identifier will be populated automatically based on the name.
 3. Optional: In *Description*, add the description of your route.
 4. To activate the entity transformer, set the status to *Enabled*.